GoogleCloudPlatform/community/tutorials/cloud-run-conditional-iam/index.md

 gs://cloud-run-tutorial-bucket-*****/item-5.txt
 ```

-### Create and deply an application container
+### Create and deploy an application container

-A simple app written in the Go programming language used to list the contents of a Cloud Storage bucket can be built and pushed to the project's private
+In this section, you build and push a simple app written in the Go programming language to the project's private
 [Google Container Registry](https://cloud.google.com/container-registry).
-The recommended application to deploy is
-[Cloud Run Bucket App](https://gitlab.com/mike-ensor/cloud-run-bucket-app/).
-More details on how to modify and deploy the app can be found in the
-README file.
-In this tutorial, you deploy a summarized version of this app.
+The app used for this tutorial
+([Cloud Run Bucket App](https://gitlab.com/mike-ensor/cloud-run-bucket-app/)) lists the contents of a Cloud Storage bucket.

 1. Clone the repository: